 Read more in our latest Sustainability Report:

-In order to assess how employees feel about working for Kinnevik, we conduct yearly employee satisfaction surveys.
-The results of the employee survey 2020 did not indicate any significant issues with regards to human rights, equal opportunities or work environment.
-Out of the 86 percent of employees that responded to Kinnevik’s 2021 employee surveys, Kinnevik received an 2021 average eNPS score of 48 (scale of -100 to +100, where a score above +30 is considered excellent) when asked if the employees would recommend Kinnevik as an employer to a friend.
+In order to assess how our employees feel about working for Kinnevik, we conduct an annual employee satisfaction and engagement surveys.
+The results of the survey in 2021 did not indicate any significant issues with regards to human rights, equal opportunities or work environment.
+Out of the 79% of employees that responded to Kinnevik’s 2021 employee surveys, Kinnevik received an 2021 average eNPS score of 48 (scale of -100 to +100, where a score above +30 is considered excellent) when asked if the employees would recommend Kinnevik as an employer to a friend.

 A better world for children